 Internationally respected QM methods

 To achieve the highest possible process and product quality, WITT works with internationally respected QM methods.
-By using causal diagrams (also Ishikawa or fishbone diagrams) all parameters that impact on the product quality are rigorously identified, mapped, assessed and rated.
+By using causal diagrams (also Ishikawa or fishbone diagrams), all parameters that impact on the product quality are rigorously identified, mapped, assessed and rated.
 Potential contributors to problems are thereby identified and then prevented.

 In addition, WITT follows the FMEA method to prevent failures.
 These Failure Mode and Effects Analyses are analytical methods based on key figures.
-Already in the early stages of product development, possible product failures are analysed and rated in terms of their impact on the customer.
+Already in the early stages of product development, possible product failures are analyzed and rated in terms of their impact on the customer.
 This methodology also enables wider development of Best Practices which are applied to all products.

 Especially for processes in the food industry, the HACCP (Hazard Analysis and Critical Control Points) has been established as standard methodology.
 This hazard analysis based on critical control points is designed to increase food safety and avoid potential health risks.
 For example, in the EU only foodstuffs meeting HACCP requirements are allowed to be traded.